 Exfoliation.
 I cannot say enough about this.
 Exfoliation can do wonders for your skin!
 How I didn't realize this earlier I do not know.
 But I am a total believer now.

 Exfoliation is the process used to remove dead skin cells from the skin's surface.
-There are both mechanical and topical ways to exfoliate.
+There are both mechanical and topical or chemical ways to exfoliate your skin.
 I have been using both to help heal my KP.

 There are a number of benefits to exfoliating your skin including: